cyberianinteractive/alstranet-contracts/docs/technical-spec-document.md

 ### 11.4 Integration with BaseGovernor

-The Police & Thief ecosystem uses the BaseGovernor contract for governance.
+The Faction Wars ecosystem uses the BaseGovernor contract for governance.
 Contracts that need governance control should implement these patterns:

 #### 11.4.1 Governance-Controlled Functions